microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 1. In SSMS, disconnect the current session for the logical server.
 1. In SSMS, connect using this new Microsoft Entra account similar to the documentation at https://learn.microsoft.com/sql/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-setup-tutorial?view=sql-server-ver16#authentication-example-using-ssms.
 Your choice of authentication method depends on how your Entra account has been setup.
 Often you will use *Active Directory - Universal with MFA support*.
 For instructor led workshops, your instructor will provide this information for you.
 1. Find another Microsoft Entra account to add as a user.
 For instructor led workshops, your instructor will provide this information for you.
-1. In a query window, execute the following query:
+1. In a query window, execute the following query in the *context of your user database*:

     ```tsql
     CREATE USER [<Microsoft Entra account>] FROM EXTERNAL PROVIDER;